The Science of… Air

 My son picked up on it really quickly that it was because they ran out of oxygen to burn.
 The one under the smaller jar ran out sooner because there was less oxygen trapped in there.
 (This is a good lesson to teach about putting fires out, too.
 If you smother a fire with sand or a thick blanket, it can be extinguished.)

-The next experiment was similar, but we put the candle into a bowl.
+The next science of air experiment was similar to the first, but this time we put the candle into a bowl.
 We sprinkled a little baking soda (1 Tbsp) around the edge, then slowly poured vinegar around (1 Tbsp).

-The last one we did was the favorite!
+The air science experiment one we did was the favorite!
 We made a balloon jet!
 This is so fun and easy…my kids wanted to do it over & over & over again.

 Get a long string and thread a straw through it.
 Put two chairs spread out with the backs facing into each other.
 Attach the string to the two chairs and pull it tight.
 Blow up a balloon and don’t tie it.